wittytales/social-clone/README.md

-# tiktok-clone
+# Social-clone
-Implemented tiktok clone with all user interactive functionalities
+Implemented Social clones with all user interactive functionalities